thebitstick/tsubasa/README.md

 I won't be creating a successor to ShareXin, but rather creating a script for those who still want ShareXin functionality in an easier format.
 This behaves like ShareXin for all the reasons I made it for.
 If it is useful to you, go ahead and use it.
 If you'd like to extend it, go ahead and fork it.

 The only improvements I will be making to this script will be to make it more portable and ensuring functionality on systems I use.
 But that's it.
-If you don't use GNOME, I'm sorry.
+If you don't use GNOME or Sway, I'm sorry.
 If you don't use Linux/BSD, I'm sorry.
 If you'd prefer Twitter or some other services to upload to, I'm sorry.

 ### Alternatives
 [Francesco149/sharenix](https://github.com/Francesco149/sharenix) - While not very active, it is a great Go app that has more in common with ShareX than ShareXin ever did.
 If you need custom API support, here you go!